Jolibox-Developer/Jolibox-SDK-Demo/README.md

 This is a demo project for Jolibox JS SDK.

-Once you run the project, you are expected to provide a `gameId` and `testMode` query parameters to the URL.
+Once you run the project, you are expected to provide the following query parameters in the URL:

 - `gameId`: A required string value to indicate the game ID you want to play.
 Use G31903729079412278950430008822 for testing.